 We know, there’s been some bad rap going around on infant neck floats, mostly instigated by journalists who are quick to make the wrong assumptions; and supported by various experts who have all the best intentions of warning parents about general water safety – but when quoted-edited, sound as if they are in a panic about the use of a neck floatie.

 We get it; when you only read certain headlines that got regurgitated through the pipes, baby neck floats can sound like pure evil!
-But it’s far from it – just read the inspiring stories by Otteroo Moms in the What People Say section.
+But it’s far from it – just read the inspiring stories by Otteroo Moms.

 Let us set the record straight on why baby neck floats are NOT a death trap and are not dangerous – unless you make it one.